sonal2694/Koogle/README.md

 $ sudo apt-get install -y python3-pip
 ```

 Install the python packages pymongo and nltk.
-You can install Python packages by typing:
+You can install Python packages using:

 ```
 $ pip3 install package_name